Tundra Space

 Summary

 Adverse or unexpected obstetric events can negatively affect women's psychological well-being and childbirth experience, increasing the risk of postpartum traumatic stress.
 However, structured postnatal debriefing is not routinely implemented in clinical practice, and evidence regarding its effectiveness remains limited.
-This randomized controlled trial aims to evaluate the effect of a structured postnatal debriefing conducted within the first 24 hours after childbirth in women who have experienced an adverse or unexpected obstetric event.
-Participants will be randomly assigned to either an intervention group receiving structured debriefing or a control group receiving usual postpartum care.
+This study aims to evaluate the effect of a structured postnatal debriefing conducted within the first 24 hours after childbirth in women who have experienced an adverse or unexpected obstetric event.
+This quasi-experimental pretest-posttest study will include two consecutive groups: a control group receiving usual postpartum care during the pre-implementation phase and an intervention group receiving structured postnatal debriefing during the implementation phase.
 The primary outcome is childbirth-related trauma at 6 weeks postpartum.
-Secondary outcomes include birth satisfaction, early post-traumatic stress symptoms, and clinical maternal and neonatal outcomes.
-This study will provide evidence on whether structured postnatal debriefing improves psychological outcomes and contributes to more patient-centered obstetric care
+Secondary outcomes include birth satisfaction, early post-traumatic stress symptoms, satisfaction with information and emotional support received after childbirth, and clinical maternal and neonatal outcomes.
+This study will provide evidence on whether structured postnatal debriefing improves psychological outcomes and contributes to more patient-centered obstetric care.

-Official title: Effect of a Structured Postnatal Debriefing on Psychological Outcomes and Birth Experience in Women After Adverse or Unexpected Obstetric Events: A Randomized Controlled Trial
+Official title: Effect of a Structured Postnatal Debriefing on Psychological Outcomes and Birth Experience in Women After Adverse or Unexpected Obstetric Events

 Key Details